 - Provide the following information.

-Parameter Description VMware Identity Manager Appliance The fully qualified domain name (FQDN) of the vIDM host.
-OAuth Client ID The ID that is created when registering NSX Manager to the vIDM host.
-OAuth Client Secret The secret that is created when registering NSX Manager to the vIDM host.
+Parameter Description VMware Identity Manager Appliance The fully qualified domain name (FQDN) of the vIDM host or the vIDM load balancer, depending on the type of vIDM deployment (a standalone vIDM host or a vIDM cluster).
+OAuth Client ID The ID that is created when registering NSX Manager to vIDM.
+OAuth Client Secret The secret that is created when registering NSX Manager to vIDM.
 SSL Thumbprint The certificate thumbprint of the vIDM host.
+It must be an SHA-256 thumbprint.
 NSX Appliance The IP address or fully qualified domain name (FQDN) of NSX Manager.
 If you are using an NSX Manager cluster, use the load balancer FQDN or cluster VIP FQDN or IP address.
 If you specify a FQDN, you must access NSX Manager from a browser using the manager's FQDN in the URL, and if you specify an IP address, you must use the IP address in the URL.
 Alternatively, the vIDM administrator can configure the NSX Manager client so that you can connect using either the FQDN or the IP address.

 - Click Save.